Center for Biocrystallographic Research, Poznan

 data collection and processing, and has excellent computer facilities networked

-to the new Poznan Metropolitan Supercomputer
+to Poznan Metropolitan Supercomputer

 Center.
 Our mission is to be a center of integration